BISICLES-users/bisicles-stats/README.md

-# bisicles-stats-df
+# BISICLES Stats Analysis

-Runs the stats module in BISICLES and creates a dataframe
+Functions which relate to the BISICLES stats file tool.